RTEMS/rtems-docs/user/start/gsoc.md

 You have to finish the following task to prove that you can work on RTEMS.

 Modify the hello world example to include a new different print statement.

 Something like "Hello from The Dark Side!".
-Then send us enough to prove to us that you did this.
-We want to know you can work with RTEMS.

-Create a Merge Request (MR) of your changes and submit it along with a screenshot of the output from running your modified hello world in the simulator.

 If you followed this guide, this hello world modification will likely need to be made in `$HOME/quick-start/src/rtems/testsuites/samples/hello/init.c`.